BilinP/Underground-Weather-Scraper/README.md

 # Underground Weather Scraper

 This Web Scrapper will scrape data from Weather Underground (https://www.wunderground.com/) using RSelenium and Rvest.
-It's goal is to scrape history data for each day from multipe differnt stations around California.
-It collects temperature, precipitation, dew point, wind speed, visibility, and sea level pressure.
+Its goal is to scrape the following data from different weather stations around California for each day.
+The following data collected are temperature, perception, dew point, wind speed, visibility, and sea level pressure.

 ## Installation

 To use code install a R compiler and the following packages in R: RSelenium, rvest, netstat.

 ```R
 install.packages(c("rvest", "netstat","RSelenium"))
 ```
-In code please make sure to change the remDr to match with a browser of your choice and the version.
+In the code, please change the remDr to match a browser of your choice and its version.
 A good resource to figure this out is the following link: https://www.youtube.com/watch?v=GnpJujF9dBw

 ## Usage/Examples